-Recognizes ethical dilemmas as they arise and applies ethical decision making processes in order to resolve the dilemmas.
+Demonstrates knowledge and acts in accordance to the Guidelines for Clinical Supervision in Health Service Psychology.
+NA Recognizes ethical dilemmas as they arise and applies ethical decision making processes in order to resolve the dilemmas.
+NA Conducts self in an ethical manner in supervision (avoids multiple relationships, adheres to professional boundaries, etc.).
+NA Assessment Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
+NA Demonstrates knowledge and acts in accordance to the Standards for Educational and Psychological Testing.
+NA Recognizes ethical dilemmas as they arise and applies ethical decision making processes in order to resolve the dilemmas.
 NA Conducts self in an ethical manner.
 NA Multicultural Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
 NA Demonstrates knowledge and acts in accordance to the APA Guidelines on Multicultural Education, Training, Research, Practice and Organizational Change for Psychologists, and other relevant guidelines for working with diverse populations.
 NA Outreach Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
 NA Recognizes ethical dilemmas as they arise, applies ethical decision making processes and engages in appropriate consultation in order to resolve dilemmas encountered in the provision of outreach services.
-NA Conducts self in an ethical manner in the provision of outreach services.
 NA